Empathetech-LLC/smoke_signal/README.md

 * [License](#License)
 * [Credits](#Credits)

-# Ingredients
+## Ingredients

 The front end is built with [Flutter](https://flutter.dev/), which allows for instant (ish) cross platform development.
 The back end is built with [Firebase](https://firebase.google.com/), which has all the pros/cons of a [BaaS](https://www.cloudflare.com/learning/serverless/glossary/backend-as-a-service-baas/).
-For Smoke Signal, we're happy to use Firebase for the great Flutter libraries (both are Google products) and the solid [free tier](https://firebase.google.com/pricing).
+For Smoke Signal, we're happy to start with Firebase for the great Flutter libraries (both are Google products) and the solid [free tier](https://firebase.google.com/pricing).

+The plan is to migrate Smoke Signal to run on the [Mastodon](https://github.com/mastodon/mastodon) platform, then release it on the official App Stores.

-# Contributing
+## Contributing

-## Time
+### Time

 You can open an issue, start a discussion, or [reach out](mailto:support@empathetech.net) about becomming a contributor.